 This site hosts Java tools which enable you to create, play and analyse games in strategic or extensive form.
 The given examples include games from Roy Gardner's book "Games for Business and Economics".
 Extensive instructions are given on how to create the games, which require no programming.
 The extensive form module requires you to use Sun's latest version of Java rather than the browser's version, so you may need to download a large Java plug-in.
 The strategic form module allows several students to play across a network, moderated by a lecturer.

 In July 2017, a game designer launched this step-by-step tutorial on the building of trust, using a Prisoner's Dilemma game as an example and inspired by Robert Axelrod's books "The Evolution of Cooperation" and "The Complexity of Cooperation".
 The site recommends 30 minutes to step through the tutorial.
 It uses cartoon characters and a lot of animation, which runs in the web browser.
 The tutorial is open for translation into other languages, dozens of which are linked from the foot of the intro page.

 This is an introduction to the Iterated Prisoner's Dilemma.
 It allows the reader to play against three strategies, and discusses what is learnt about co-operation and forgiveness by egotists.
 It ends with discussion questions and further reading suggestions.

 This site hosts a set of online interactive games which can be customised by lecturers and then played by groups using web browsers.
 Lecturers then have access to statistics for student performance.
 The site is free to use for one course per term.

-This is a set of three Java models to illustrate the iterated Prisoner's Dilemma.
+This is a set of three interactive models to illustrate the iterated Prisoner's Dilemma.